Dave8012/DecomposingNumbers/README.md

 # Output of the program

 The output of each decompositon includes the number value, exponent value, time for calculation, and the decompositon.
-If a number cannot be decomposed, it will display 'No Decompositon'
+If a number cannot be decomposed, it will display 'No Decompositon'.